buddyup/oliver/README.md

 ## Quick start
     npm install
+    npm run build-assets
     ionic serve  # run in browser
-    ionic serve --lab  # run ios and android view in browser ionic run ios  # run in ios emulator ionic build  # then open the project in xcode to install to iPhone
+    ionic serve --lab  # run ios and android view in browser ionic build ios  # then open the project in xcode to install to iPhone ionic run ios  # run in ios emulator

 ### Android
 Install the android dependencies, you'll need the android SDK manager installed if they aren't already (`brew install android-sdk`).